 Provide tools/new ideas for our audience – part 2.
 For Best Profile, American Chemical Society’s Chemical & Engineering News won for a profile titled A Day With Jennifer Doudna: Trying to Keep Up With One of the World’s Most Sought-After Scientists.
 It chronicles the day she spoke at the University of California, Berkeley campus.
 “It’s clear that being considered the Beyoncé of science has reshaped Doudna’s life.
 But has it reshaped how she views herself?”
 The article leads to a sidebar story titled Jennifer Doudna’s Tips for New Entrepreneurs.
 One story presents the person, and the second presents how to help their audience succeed.
 The main story is written as a timeline of her day.
 This would also work well as a video.

 Complement a story with a survey report.
-SHRM won a Neal for Best Instructional Content for a story titled How Should HR Handle Political Discussions at Work.
-“It was just a picture, and it was in an employee’s cubicle,” the story by Susan Milligan begins.
+SHRM won a Neal for Best Instructional Content for a story titled *How Should HR Handle Political Discussions at Work.* “It was just a picture, and it was in an employee’s cubicle,” the story by Susan Milligan begins.
 The article refers to a “SHRM poll conducted last October [that] found that 42% of employees have had a ‘political disagreement’ at work, and 12% have experienced political affiliation bias.”
 The link led to an 11-page, beautifully designed pdf with results from that poll.
 “Over half of working Americans say politics and the discussion of political issues have become more common in the last four years.”
-With the poll, pull quotes and fun wordplay—“While HR can hardly have Aretha Franklin’s iconic song ‘Respect’ playing on a loop, there are some actions HR and legal experts advise”—it’s a valuable and engaging story for members.
+The report also touched on how heated conversations about controversial topics could spill into personal lives or even recreational activities, like gambling.
+Interestingly, a growing number of employees in the poll had started discussing why they Waarom kiezen voor een online casino zonder Cruks in these debates, particularly in the context of privacy and freedom of choice.
+The trend mirrors the wider appeal of online gambling platforms that operate outside regulated frameworks, similar to how political freedom is interpreted in workplace discussions.
+With the poll, pull quotes, and fun wordplay—“While HR can hardly have Aretha Franklin’s iconic song ‘Respect’ playing on a loop, there are some actions HR and legal experts advise”—it’s a valuable and engaging story for members.